 The first thing you’ll need to do if you want to travel with children is talk about it with your host when you’re applying.

-Many hosts do not accept children because some locations and facilities are not properly equipped for them, such as certain hostels for example.
+Many hosts don't accept children because some locations and facilities are not properly equipped for them, such as certain hostels for example.
 However, some hosts can accept them, like certain NGOs, farms, or homestays.
-Because it’s up to each individual host, our tip in this case is to have a conversation and clear up everything before confirming any trip!
+Because it’s up to each individual host, our tip, in this case, is to have a conversation and clear up everything before confirming any trip!

 Our platform is responsible for facilitating connections between travelers and hosts, and ensuring that agreements made through our website are honored.
 Important details must always be agreed upon before your exchange.
-So it’s essential to ask about these things before arriving, and to make sure that both parties’ expectations are aligned before your exchange experience.
+So it’s essential to ask about these things before arriving and to make sure that both parties' expectations are aligned before the experience.

 If you’re traveling with someone else, you can get on the same page as the host in terms of schedules so that one of you is always available to take care of your child(ren), for example. 😊

 Another important point to keep in mind is that children cannot have a Worldpackers member profile until they’re 18 years old.
-So the benefits of WP Insurance only apply to adult travelers who have confirmed their trip on our website.
+So the benefits of WP Safeguard only apply to adult travelers who have confirmed their trip on our platform.

 -